Antarctic Mainland

 the Argentine Antarctic research station.

-No one was there when we landed and the tour guide explained the base was only
+No one was there when we landed, and the tour guide explained that the base is only

 manned from December.